 Had a great experience co-presenting with Michael Kors, Google and Instacart at the 2016 GMA Supply Chain Conference last week on Same Day delivery.
-We discussed the underlying supply and demand side drivers of Same Day, from both a retailer / branded as well as a solution provider point of view.
+We discussed the underlying supply and demand side drivers of emerging Same Day delivery models,from both a retailer / branded as well as a solution provider point of view (see figure below).

 Key takeaways from the session: